ut-beg-texnet/eqcct/eqcctpro/README.md

 ```
 **EvaluateSystem** will iterate through different combinations of CPU(s), Concurrent Predictions, and Workloads (stations), as well as GPU(s), and the amount of VRAM (MB) each Concurrent Prediction can use.
 **EvaluateSystem** will take time, depending on the number of CPU/GPUs, the amount of VRAM available, and the total workload that needs to be tested.
 However, after doing the testing once for most if not all usecases,
-the trial data will be available and can be used to identify the optimal input parallelization configurations for EQCCTMSeedRunner to get the maximum performance out of your system.
+the trial data will be available and can be used to identify the optimal input parallelization configurations for **EQCCTMSeedRunner** to use to get the maximum amount of processing out of your system in the shortest amonut of time.

 The following input parameters need to be configurated for **EvaluateSystem** to evaluate your system based on your desired utilization of EQCCTPro: